za3k/short-programs/README.md

 ---
 Kitchen timer for the command line

+video-linter
+---
+Check whether videos are correctly renamed and organized.
+Only useful to me.

 watch-to-file
 ---
 Like 'watch', but outputs to a file instead of a TTY